 Applicants must put processes in place to ensure that properties are surveyed before work commences to check that the households are eligible for whole house solutions.
-A survey must also be carried out, post-implementation to ensure all the work has been carried out as intended and an EPC should be obtained for each household to provide an assessment of the SAP rating for the upgraded property.
-The measures must aim to improve the SAP rating by at least 20%.
+A survey must also be carried out, post-implementation to ensure all the work has been carried out as intended..